 Further, given the mandatory nature of this type of overtime, clear guidance should also be given as to the potential consequences for failing to work additional hours when required to do so.
 This can either form part of an individual’s contract of employment or be contained within the staff handbook.

-In particular, in circumstances where an employee is contractually obliged to work overtime, on either a guaranteed or non-guaranteed basis, but s/he refuses to work any additional hours as required, this may be viewed as a breach of the contract for which the employee can be subject to disciplinary action.
+In particular, in circumstances where an employee is contractually obliged to work overtime, on either a guaranteed or non-guaranteed basis, but they refuse to work any additional hours as required, this may be viewed as a breach of the contract for which the employee can be subject to disciplinary action.

 In contrast, for the employer looking to deal with staff shortages or increased customer demand on a more ad hoc basis, a system of voluntary overtime may suffice.
 This can either be agreed in advance with your employees or as and when the need arises.